awslabs/multi-model-server/docker/README.md

    ```
    Verify the models and configuration file is in this newly created directory.
 Also verify that the `mms_app_[cpu|gpu].conf` is updated.

-3. Run the downloaded Docker image
+3. Run the downloaded CPU container image
    ```bash
    docker run --name mms -p 80:8080 -itd -v /home/users/models/:/models awsdeeplearningteam/mms_cpu 0c1862a2c30edd0f33391f7277b2c8bcba4a5f4cf22669f3b308b4078a5d3ce8
    ```
+   Note, to run GPU image refer [this section](#running-the-mms-gpu-docker)

    Verify the image is running
    ```bash